Lost-Wax Crystal Casting

 Materials I Use:

-I use 316L stainless steel, a high-grade material celebrated for its durability and refined appearance.
+A high-grade material celebrated for its durability and refined appearance.
 The mirror-polished finish creates striking visual effects, reflecting light and surroundings to produce a sense of movement and dynamism.

 Durability: Resistant to rust, corrosion, and environmental factors, making it suitable for both indoor and outdoor installations.